 Restarting your devices is a simple first step we can take to try and fix a minor software glitch.
 There are two different ways to restart your iPhone depending on which model you have:

-- iPhone 8 or earlier: Press and hold the power button until the “slide to power off” slider appears on the display.
+- iPhones without Face ID: Press and hold the power button until the “slide to power off” slider appears on the display.
 Swipe the power icon left-to-right to shut down your iPhone.
 Wait a few seconds, then press and hold the power button again until the Apple logo appears on the center of the screen.

-- iPhone X or newer: Simultaneously press and hold the side button and either volume button until “slide to power off” appears on the screen.
+- iPhones with Face ID: Simultaneously press and hold the side button and either volume button until “slide to power off” appears on the screen.
 Swipe the power icon from left-to-right to turn off your iPhone.
 To turn your iPhone on again, press and hold the side button until the Apple logo appears on the screen.

 The process of restarting your printer and router are a little less complicated.
 Unplug them from the wall, then plug them back in.
 That’s it!